v1kko/daetools/trunk/daetools-package/daetools/docs/introduction.rst

 .. begin-command

-**DAE Tools** is a cross-platform equation-based and object-oriented process modelling and optimisation software.
+**DAE Tools** is a cross-platform equation-based object-oriented modelling, simulation and optimisation software.
 It is not a modelling language nor a collection of numerical libraries but rather a higher level structure – an architectural design of interdependent software components providing an API for: